-Corn distiller's dried grains with solubles (DDGS) is a co-product produced by dry mill ethanol plants as a result of fermenting corn starch to produce fuel ethanol and carbon dioxide.
-Each bushel of corn (25.4 kg) fermented in a dry mill ethanol plant will produce approximately 10.2 liters of ethanol, 8.2 kg of carbon dioxide, and 8.2 kg of DDGS.
+Distiller's dried grains with solubles (DDGS) is a co-product produced by "dry mill" ethanol plants as a result of fermenting starch from grain to produce fuel ethanol and carbon dioxide.
+Corn is the predominant grain used to produce ethanol and DDGS in North America.
+However, sorghum, wheat, and barley are also used by some ethanol plants, and the nutrient composition of DDGS from these grain sources is considerably different than corn DDGS.
+Each bushel of corn (25.4 kg) fermented in a "dry mill" ethanol plant will produce approximately 9.1 liters of ethanol, 8.2 kg of carbon dioxide, and 8.2 kg of DDGS.
 Yellow dent corn is most commonly used to produce ethanol and DDGS because it is an excellent source of readily fermentable starch.
 Corn contains about 62% starch, 3.8% corn oil, 8.0% protein, and 11.2% fiber, and 15% moisture.
 Because most of the starch is converted to ethanol during fermentation, the resulting nutrient fractions (protein, oil, fiber) are 2 to 3 times more concentrated in DDGS compared to corn.
-A few ethanol plants use sorghum, barley, and wheat to make ethanol, and as a result, the nutritional composition of the DDGS produced from these grain sources is different than corn DDGS.
+A few ethanol plants use sorghum, barley, and wheat to make ethanol, and as a result, the nutritional composition of the DDGS produced from these grain sources is different compared to corn DDGS.

-Approximately 40% of US fuel ethanol is produced in dry mills, whereas the other 60% is produced in wet mills (Figures 1 and 2).
+Approximately 40% of U.S. fuel ethanol is produced in "dry mills", whereas the other 60% of ethanol production is produced in "wet mills".
 Because the ethanol production processes are different between dry mills and wet mills, the resulting corn co-products are also nutritionally different.
-Dry mills produce DDGS, but wet mills produce corn gluten feed, corn gluten meal, and corn germ meal.
+"Dry mills" produce DDGS, but "wet mills" produce corn gluten feed, corn gluten meal, and corn germ meal.
 According to Long (1985), wet milling of yellow dent corn involves its separation into the four major products (dry matter basis): corn starch (67.2 %), corn gluten feed (19.6 %), corn gluten meal (60% protein, 5.7 %), and corn germ (50% corn oil, 7.5 %).

-The ethanol beverage industry also produces DDGS (<1% of total DDGS production), but it is often dark in color, tends to be more variable in nutrient content (due to the type and source of grain used), and has lower levels of digestible nutrients than DDGS from 'new generation' fuel ethanol plants.
+The ethanol beverage industry also produces DDGS (< 1 % of total DDGS production), but is often dark in color, tends to be more variable in nutrient content (due to the type and source of grain used), and has lower levels of digestible nutrients than DDGS from "new generation" fuel ethanol plants.
 Brewer's dried grain is a co-product of the beer manufacturing industry and consists of the dried residue of barley malt and other grains that have been used to provide maltose and dextrins for fermenting.
 Use of brewer's dried grains in monogastric diets is limited due to the relatively high fiber level (18 to 19%).
 A comparison of the nutrient composition of these grain co-products is shown in Table 1.